1997 Major League Baseball postseason: Atlanta Braves vs. Florida Marlins

 This was the first postseason meeting between the Braves and Marlins.
-The Marlins defeated the two-time defending National League champion Braves to advance to their first World Series in franchise history, becoming the first team from Florida to accomplish such a feat.
+The Marlins defeated the two-time defending National League champion Braves in six games to advance to their first World Series in franchise history, becoming the first team from Florida to accomplish such a feat.

 Kevin Brown pitched six solid innings as the Marlins stole Game 1 on the road.
 In Game 2, Tom Glavine pitched seven innings of shutout ball as the Braves blew out the Marlins to even the series headed to Miami Gardens.
 In Game 3, Charles Johnson hit a base-clearing RBI as the Marlins came back to win.
 Denny Neagle pitched a four-hit complete game shutout as the Braves won 4-0 to even the series.
 Game 5 was marred by controversy as Florida's Liván Hernández was given an unusually wide strike zone by umpire Eric Gregg.
 Gregg seemed to expand the strike zone as the game went on.
 It also seemed to be wider off the plate to left-handed hitters than it was to right-handed hitters, and while this was consistently the case with both teams, it disproportionately affected Atlanta due to them having six left-handers in their lineup to Florida's three.
 It was picked as the third-worst called game from 1975–2000 by Baseball America.
 Hernández ended up pitching a complete game, striking out 15 batters, allowing only three runs and one hit as the Marlins won 2–1 to go up 3–2 in the series headed back to Atlanta.
 In Game 6, Brown pitched a complete game despite giving up four runs as the Marlins clinched their first pennant.

 The Braves returned to the NLCS the next year, but they lost to the San Diego Padres in six games.
 They would win the pennant again in 1999 against the New York Mets in six games before coming up short in the World Series.

-With the win, the Marlins became the first Wild Card team to win a league pennant.
-The Marlins would win their next and most recent pennant in 2003, where they overcame a 3–1 series deficit against the Chicago Cubs en route to another World Series title.
+The 1997 Marlins became the first Wild Card team to win a league pennant.
+The Marlins would win their next and most recent pennant in 2003 over the Chicago Cubs in seven games en route to another World Series title after trailing 3–1 in the series and being five outs away from elimination in Game 6.

 Both teams would meet again in the NLDS in 2020, where the Braves returned the favor and swept the Marlins.